ch4mpy/spring-addons/samples/tutorials/resource-server_with_specialized_oauthentication/README.md

 ```
 ### `application.properties`:
 ```
-# shoud be set to where your authorization-server actually is
+# shoud be set to where your authorization-server is
 com.c4-soft.springaddons.security.token-issuers[0].location=https://localhost:9443/auth/realms/master

-# shoud be configured with the private-claims this authorization-server actually puts user roles into
+# shoud be configured with a list of private-claims this authorization-server puts user roles into
 # below is default Keycloak conf for a `spring-addons` client with client roles mapper enabled
 com.c4-soft.springaddons.security.token-issuers[0].authorities.claims=realm_access.roles,resource_access.spring-addons.roles

-# use IDE auto-completion or see javadoc for complete configuration properties list
+# use IDE auto-completion or see SpringAddonsSecurityProperties javadoc for complete configuration properties list
 ```

 ## Sample `@RestController`